agersant/crystal/README.md

 ## Collisions

 Maps are authored using the [Tiled](http://www.mapeditor.org/) map-editor, which can embed collision data per tile.
 Physics in Love 2D are implemented using Box2D, but it would be very inefficient to spawn a Box2D object for each collidable tile.
-Instead, Crystal joins tiles on the map into larger polygons, as illustrated below:
+Instead, Crystal joins tiles on the map into larger polygons, as illustrated below.
+For performance, this merging of collision data is implemented in a Rust module called `Diamond`, located under `lib/diamond`.

 <img src="docs/readme/crystal_physics_overlay.gif?raw=true" height="429"/>

 ## Navmesh Generation

 Because the collision data is so free-form, we would be losing a lot of precision from using grid-based pathfinding.
 This was a great excuse to implement pathfinding using navmeshes.
-This project includes a C module called Beryl (under `lib/beryl`) whose sole responsabilities are generating and querying navmeshes.
 At the moment, the mesh generation is performed upon map load but could easily move to some offline build phase.
+Just like collision mesh generation, this is handled by the Rust module `Diamond`.

 <img src="docs/readme/crystal_navmesh_overlay.gif?raw=true" height="429"/>